abpframework/abp/docs/en/Cancellation-Token-Provider.md

 `ICancellationTokenProvider` is an abstraction to provide `CancellationToken` for different scenarios.

 Generally, you should pass the `CancellationToken` as a parameter for your method to use it.
-With the `ICancellationTokenProvider` you don't need to pass `CancellationToken` for every method. `ICancellationTokenProvider` can be injected with the **dependency injection** and provides the token source.
+With the `ICancellationTokenProvider` you don't need to pass `CancellationToken` for every method. `ICancellationTokenProvider` can be injected with the **dependency injection** and provides the token from it's source.

 **Example:**